-The Operational Phase of this EMPr refers to the day to day management activities that are required to ensure sustainability and the achievement of the principles and objectives of the development.
+The Operational Phase of this EMPr refers to the daily management activities that are required to ensure sustainability and the achievement of the principles and objectives of the development.
 The requirements are applicable to the proponent, all employees and all visitors to the property.